3oheme/3oheme.github.com/_posts/2015-01-25--the-rise-of-the-amazing-alpha-xd.markdown

 But, most important, there is people.
 And they deserve a little respect.

-So please, be kind before your next blog post.
+So please, be kind and think twice before your next blog post.
 Thanks.

 > “Be Kind; Everyone You Meet is Fighting a Hard Battle”
 >